nhsengland/datascience/docs/our_work/p51_privconcerns.md

 title: Investigating Privacy Risks and Mitigations in Healthcare Language Models
 permalink: p51_privconcerns.html
 summary: An initial exploration of privacy risks in healthcare language models, including privacy-preserving techniques applied before or after model training, and evaluating their effectiveness with privacy attacks.
-tags: ['FOUNDATION MODELS', 'NAMED ENTITY RECOGNITION', 'PRIVACY']
+tags: ['LARGE LANGUAGE MODELS (LLM)', 'PATIENT IDENTIFIABLE', 'RESEARCH']
 ---

-See our blog on this work [Here](https://nhsengland.github.io/datascience/articles/2024/04/11/privLM/)
+See our blog on this work [here](https://nhsengland.github.io/datascience/articles/2024/04/11/privLM/)

 | Output | Link |
 | ---- | ---- |